deeplearninc/relaax/docs/Environments.md

                                        # 4 is default one for most Atari games
   record: False                        # if True, it uses the default gym's monitor to record
   out_dir: /tmp/pong                   # folder to store monitor's files
-  no_op_max: 30                        # maximum number of random actions before take the control
+  no_op_max: 30                        # maximum number of actions before take the control
   stochastic_reset: False              # if False, it uses 0-th action for no_op_max, instead ramdomly
   show_ui: False                       # set to True to see the environment's UI
   limit: 100000                        # number of steps to pass trough one episode, uses gym's defaults instead